Software-Reengineering/RePatch/docker/dev-container-repatch/README.md

 **Follow the steps below to run the experiment:**

 1. Create a GitHub token and add it to `github-oauth.properties`.
-This is optional if you are running the tool using the test data.
+This is optional if you are running the tool using the sample data.

 2. Edit the configuration tasks in the IntelliJ IDE under `Run | Edit Configurations` (more information can be found [here](https://www.jetbrains.com/help/idea/run-debug-configuration.html#create-permanent)) to have `:runIde` and include set `-Pmode=` to `integration` and `-PdataPath=` to `repatch-integration-projects`.
 Then, set `-PevaluationProject=` to the project (target variant) that you want to evaluate on.
 For our case, it would look like `-PevaluationProject=kafka` since we want to test run integration on `linkedin/kafka`.
 ```